chezyio/SC4061/README.md

     -   White noise has flat power spectrum
 -   By placing a cylindrical $H(u,v)$ in the center of the specturm with a value of 1 in the middle and 0 in the corners

+#### Gaussian Low-pass Filter

+-   When performing FT on gaussian, the result will be a gaussian (spatial to frequency domain)
+-   Reduces the "ringing" effect

 #### Worked Example

 -   Sketch the real part of the basis function $a_{(u,v)}(x, y)$ for a 32x32 image ($M = N = 32$) with frequency pairs $(u, v) = (0, 0), (0, 8), (0, 16), (0, 24)$